Stravaiger Poetry

 Tae speik o thin places whaur divine airt's display'd

-An the soon a' aroon, 'tis eer sae naturally play'd
+An the soon aw aroon, 'tis eer sae naturally play'd

 Enchants imagination as tho boon bi true spell